 Dollar Flight Club is an email and app subscription service that alerts its more than 800,000 members about cheap flight deals from their home airports.
 The platform claims to use its big data and expert flight finders to help its members save up to 90% on their flights.

 The platform functions like a comparison website without hidden fees, commissions, or re-ordering results.
-Skyscanner comes with a plethora of features to help you arrive at the best deals, this includes a multi-city search, an ‘everywhere’ search, price alerts, car filters, user-generated hotel reviews, and the best time to book.
+Skyscanner comes with many features to help you arrive at the best deals.
+This includes a multi-city search, an ‘everywhere’ search, price alerts, car filters, user-generated hotel reviews, and the best time to book.

 Skiplagged is a travel search engine that claims to “show you flights the airlines don’t want you to see.”
-The platform aims to show flight and hotel rates that they won’t see anywhere else.
+The platform aims to show flight and hotel rates they won’t see anywhere else.

 Skiplagged also offers options for cheap hidden city flights and claims that these are perfectly legal.
 Its FAQ section, however, offers insights on what to be aware of when booking a hidden city flight.